Stars & Stripes (album)

 Stars & Stripes is the ninth studio album by American country music artist Aaron Tippin, released on September 10, 2002.
 It features the singles "Where the Stars and Stripes and the Eagle Fly", "Love Like There's No Tomorrow" (a duet with his wife, Thea) and "I'll Take Love over Money".
-"Where the Stars and Stripes and the Eagle Fly" was Tippin's biggest crossover hit, peaking at #2 on the country charts and #20 on the Billboard Hot 100.
+"Where the Stars and Stripes and the Eagle Fly" was Tippin's biggest all-genre hit, peaking at #2 on the country charts and #20 on the Billboard Hot 100.
 "If Her Lovin' Don't Kill Me" was later recorded by John Anderson on his 2007 album Easy Money, from which it was also released as a single.